wilkox/thesis/compile/style_notes.md

 #id est and exempli gratia (i.e. and e.g.)
 - Because LaTeX will treat the periods in these forms as full stops, an escaped space should be added to form "i.e.\ " and "e.g.\ ".
 Note the space after the "\".
 Do not use this with the "citep" command; "\citep[e.g]{smith2001}" is fine.
 - Neither "i.e." nor "e.g." should be followed by a comma.

+#Headings (chatper, section etc.)
+- Only the first word of a heading should be capitalised.
+- Acronyms in headings should be expanded.